HWComputerScience/iHW-iOS/SPEC.md

 -   Has buttons to delete this course or save it.

 -   Rejects courses that do not have a name or at least one class meeting.

+## Required Features - Model

+-   Loads curriculum JSON when user selects a campus during first-run

+-   Reloads curriculum JSON on app launch every time there's an internet connection available

+-   Loads year JSON and cycle 0 on app launch

+-   Loads cycle JSON files as needed (preloading at least one day before and after the currently selected day)

+-   Loads the currently selected day, then preloads day(s) before and after it in the background

+-   Saves notes when the user is done editing a note, when a note option is changed, and when the user leaves the day where the notes are written.

+-   Saves courses whenever the user leaves the edit course view.

 ## User Interface Style